Socialist Fundamentals Series

 The Socialist Fundamentals Series was created by East Bay DSA's Political Education Committee (PEC) and elected committee leaders.
 The curriculum creates a shared vocabulary and understanding as the basis for debate, solidifies knowledge of socialist fundamentals, and enables members to make informed strategic and tactical decisions.
 Join us each month as we work through the curriculum.
 The material in the Socialist Fundamentals Series may be amended via recommendations from the Political Education Committee to the chapter Steering Committee.

 We hope that studying the core curriculum will be a shared cultural experience that fosters a sense of connection between members and the larger chapter.
 PEC will organize a monthly Socialist Night School to work through the curriculum.
 Chapter members are highly encouraged to read the standard curriculum along with the Political Education calendar, even if they can't make every (or any) of the curriculum events the Political Education Committee puts on.
-The first session is on February 10, 2024.
+The series is ongoing--once a month February through December, and restarting each February.
 All members and non-members are encouraged to attend!
+For exact dates and times and place of each session, see the Events Calendar.

 Session 1: The Communist Manifesto